ravens/awesome-telco/README.md

 - [5G GTP kernel driver](https://github.com/PrinzOwO/gtp5g) - gtp5g is a customized Linux kernel module 5G GTP-U to handle packet by PFCP IEs such as PDR and FAR.
 About more detail IEs, there are more information in 3GPP TS 29.281 and 3GPP TS 29.244.
 - [UPF-EPC](https://github.com/omec-project/upf-epc) - UPF-EPC is a revised version of ngic-rtc's dp. it uses BESS as dataplane.
 - [Katana Slice Manager](https://github.com/medianetlab/katana-slice_manager) - Katana Slice Manager is a central software component responsible for controlling all the devices comprising the network, providing an interface for creating, modifying, monitoring and deleting slices.
+- [my5G-core](https://github.com/my5G/my5G-core) - Currently, my5G-core is a fork of the free5GC project, with some extensions to facilitate the deployment.

 ### 4G